spidermeup/IndoorPos_Recycling/README.md

 This is what the structure looks like try making it and insert fake numbers like the ones i have shown above to see if it works in theory.

   On another note I will try take a look probably some time this week at mapview and fix it for you folks, but i have been busy with adapting my flat to WFH and also a paper deadline!

+26/3: continue sending questions if you have any!